China and Russia – Friends or enemies?

 The war’s importance

-The war in Ukraine, however, casts shadows over the countries’ relationship.
+The war against Ukraine, however, casts shadows over the countries’ relationship.
 The invasion has forced China into a delicate balancing act between safeguarding its strategic partnership with Russia while not risking a deterioration in its relations with the U.S. and Europe, on which China is dependent, economically and technologically.

 “I think the Chinese are surprised at how badly things are going for Russia in the war, because if there was something they looked up to in Russia, it was their military capability.
 The setbacks are likely to worry them, too, because China has plenty of Russian weapons, and has militaries who have been trained in Russia, who have been inspired by Russian military strategic thinking.
 I think that the unity of the West has also made a big impression on China,” says Christopher Weidacher Hsiung.